mozilla/cbindgen/README.md

 ## Future work

-1. Add code for customizing bindings and removing code specific to WebRender
-2. Improve the CLI
-3. Better logging
-4. Sort the output types better
+1. More customizable formatting and custom configs
+2. Extensible system for specifying in source directives
-5. Better support for types with fully specified names
+3. Better support for types with fully specified names
-6. Add a validation step
+4. Add a validation step
-7. ...
+5. ...